 NUR 687.
 RESEARCH PROJECT.
 Directed research study of a topic selected to meet the particular needs and interests of the students.
 Students will earn either credit or no credit.
+One credit hour per semester for a maximum of 3 credit hours.
 Prerequisites: NUR 601, 606.
-One credit hour per semester up to a maximum of 3 credit hours.
+Variable 1-3